-The Colombian picada is also known as “The Palace of Cholesterol”, due to the ingredients and preparation.
-Perhaps that’s why people hold back, as it is not eaten very often.
+The Colombian picada is also known as “The Palace of Cholesterol”, which should tell you a lot about the ingredients and how it is cooked.
 It is a plate of patacones, arepa, cassava, colombian sausage, morcilla (blood sausage), pork, chicharron, and Colombian potatoes – all fried.

-It is usually consumed at gatherings and parties where plenty of alcohol is served.
-Colombians eat a lot when they get together with friends.
+It is usually offered at gatherings and parties where plenty of alcohol is served.
+Colombians eat a lot of picada when they get together with friends.

-This dish is considered one of the most exquisite in Colombia.
+This dish is considered one of the most exquisite in the country.
 It is eaten for breakfast, lunch, and, in some regions, it is enjoyed on very special occasions such as Christmas or birthdays.
-The tamal is a dish based on corn dough prepared using different ingredients, depending on the region, and wrapped in a banana leaf.
+Tamal is a dish made with corn dough, spiced using different ingredients, depending on the region, and wrapped in a banana leaf.

 They say that its origin is pre-Hispanic.
 Given the number of ingredients and cooking time required, Colombians usually prepare them in large quantities.